7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 flicker, idle breathing, floating damage numbers. **Nostalgic, melancholic, but premium** — never photorealistic, never generic browser styling.

+**Camera & framing (defining):** the view is a **cinematic side-view / slight 3/4 diorama**, like a theatrical stage — explicitly **NOT top-down**, never a grid of square tiles, never a minimap-style room.
+Kael stands **upright** on a **horizontal walkable path** in the lower-middle of the screen and moves **left/right** across the scene (with optional shallow depth movement on the path); the camera follows him horizontally with only slight vertical follow when needed.
+Every area fills the **entire 16:9 viewport** with **layered planes** — far background (mountains, sky, moon, distant ruins/city lights, slow parallax), background architecture (walls, windows, pillars, arches, lit lanterns & stained glass), midground walkable layer (player, NPCs, enemies, doors, chests, interactables), foreground framing (blurred pillars, branches, snowbanks, pews, banners), and an atmosphere layer (fog, snow, dust, fireflies, god rays, bloom, vignette).
+No empty black space, no visible grid, no overhead camera. **Battles are HD-2D side-view too** — party on the left/lower-left, enemies on the right, staged on the current area transformed into a cinematic battle backdrop with slash/fire effects, screen shake, hit flashes, and slight zoom on powerful skills — never a top-down or plain card-style combat layout.

 **UI direction:** dark fantasy shell around a centered **16:9 viewport**.
 Dark navy/black panels, **gold borders**, soft glow highlights, serif-inspired fantasy headings with clean readable body text, pixel-icon accents, smooth transitions.
 The main menu shows the title